 The Alberta Public Lands Act manages the use of crown land, which is land that is owned by the provincial government.
 This is a big job because most land in Alberta is public or crown land, meaning that it is neither privately owned nor is it a provincial or national park.
 The Public Lands Act governs the activities that can be conducted on this land and includes enforcement and compliance provisions when the land is harmed or improperly used.

 This Act also plays a role in the governance of any water on these lands.
-In Alberta, the majority of water bodies are considered to be public land and section 3(1) of the Public Lands Act defines what the Crown can claim as public rather than private land.
-Notably, this definition includes permanent and naturally occurring bodies of water, rivers, streams, watercourses, and lakes.
-Section 3(2) identifies some exceptions to this crown control and ownership, however the provincial government still holds a significant amount of power when it comes to deciding how, and by whom, our water bodies are used.
+In Alberta, the beds and shores of permanent and naturally occurring bodies of water (such as permanent wetlands) and the beds and shored of rivers and lakes are owned by the Crown, just like ownership of water is vested in the Crown under the Water Act.
+Section 3(2) identifies some exceptions to this crown control and ownership, however the provincial government still holds a significant amount of power when it comes to deciding how, and by whom, our water bodies, and the land surrounding them, are used.

 The Species at Risk Act or SARA is federal legislation whose overarching purposes include the prevention of animal, plant, and insect species from becoming extinct or extirpated, providing for the recovery of species at risk, and ensuring that species of special concern (a lower designation) do not become threatened or endangered.

-However, for water bodies that fall under federal jurisdiction, SARA may affect how the water body can be used and what human activity can occur near or on the water.
+If species at risk are present, SARA may affect how a water body can be used and what human activity can occur near or on the water.

 The Fisheries Act is the federal statute that manages Canadian fisheries.
-The four fundamental subject matters dealt with in this legislation are: the proper management and control of fisheries; the conservation and protection of fish; the protection of fish habitat; and the prevention of pollution.
-However, it has long been criticized as being primarily aimed at regulating fishing rather than being true conservation legislation.
+The four fundamental subject matters dealt with in this legislation include: the proper management and control of fisheries; the conservation and protection of fish; the protection of fish habitat; and the prevention of pollution.
 In summer 2019, the federal government amended the Fisheries Act and brought back some increased protections for fish habitat, improving the conservation aspect of this Act.

 In Alberta, the Fisheries Act is the Act that dictates how water bodies where fish live, reproduce in, or otherwise occupy, are managed.
-It gives the federal government control over fisheries in Alberta, however the federal government’s power must be weighed alongside provincial control over the management and sale of water, public lands or property, and civil rights – powers awarded to the province under the Constitution.
-Additionally, both federal and provincial powers have to take Aboriginal rights, protected under Section 35 of the Constitution, into consideration.
+The Constitution awards the federal government with control over fishies which means that federal jurisdiction over fisheries and fishing licences must be weighed alongside provincial control over the management of water, public lands or property, and civil rights.
+Additionally, both federal and provincial powers have to take Indigenous rights, protected under Section 35 of the Constitution, into consideration.

 The Municipal Government Act (MGA) is the Act that puts in place the legislative framework for all municipalities and municipal entities across the province of Alberta.
 This means that it provides the governance model for local governments and lays the foundation for how municipalities operate, how municipal councils function, and how citizens can work with their municipalities.
 It also has a role to play in the governance of Alberta’s water.

 The MGA defines a water body as, “a permanent and naturally occurring water body or a naturally occurring river, stream, watercourse or lake”.
-Following this definition, in Section 60, the MGA states that a municipality has the direction, control and management of the bodies of water within the municipality, including the air space above and the ground below.[2-] As you may have already been able to tell, governing and legislating for water is a complex feat that involves every level of government.
+Following this definition, in Section 60, the MGA states that a municipality has the direction, control and management of the bodies of water within the municipality, including the air space above and the ground below, subject to other enactments including in the Water Act.
+As you may have already been able to tell, governing and legislating for water is a complex feat that involves every level of government.

 So, what control do municipalities have?
-Among other things, the MGA gives them the authority to choose whether development permits will be issued beside a body of water or on land subject to flooding or near a wetland; to award budget allocations to water treatment and/or water storage; to mandate that the owners of proposed subdivisions designate a portion of the proposed land as an environmental reserve – including land on the shore of a body of water and to choose to do so as a means of preventing water pollution.
+Among other things, the MGA gives them the authority to choose whether development permits will be issued beside a body of water or on land subject to flooding or near a wetland; to award budget allocations to water treatment and/or water storage; to mandate that the owners of proposed subdivisions designate a portion of the proposed land as an environmental reserve – including land use around waterbodies and to choose to do so as a means of preventing water pollution.
 The MGA awards municipalities more control over day to day governance, which, in turn, awards them more power and control over the environment including our water.

 The Canada National Parks Act begins by dedicating the national parks of Canada to the people of Canada for their benefit, education, and enjoyment and states that the parks shall be maintained and made use of so as to leave them unimpaired for the enjoyment of future generations.